camalot/windows-terminal-themes/ReadMe.md

 ## Installation

+- Clone this repo.
+- Identify the themes you want to install
+- Run `PS> ./install-theme -Themes "theme1", "theme2" ...`
+ - or install all themes: `PS> ./install-theme -All`

+## Manual Installation
 Find the theme you want in `./themes` directory.
 Copy the content to the `schemes` array in your Windows Terminal `settings.json`.

 ```javascript